 We’re also seeing online and in-person education led by entities like the Center for Urban Pedagogy emerge to lay the groundwork for more constructive public engagement.
 But there are limitations to virtual engagement.
 A shortage of technical resources—computers and broadband access—persists for some Americans and a digital divide in skills is painfully evident in some areas.
 Our leaders must therefore act carefully—using some of the strategies we’ll uncover in upcoming webinars—to ensure these people aren’t left behind.

 Virtual engagement can reach some citizens who don’t typically engage in more traditional community engagement platforms, a topic for discussion in our three part webinar series with NCI.

-- Webinar #1, Charrettes go virtual: Missoula, Montana hosts an online charrette to advance a community vision (recorded): On April 28, charrette organizers, Dover, Kohl and Partners, and local planners from Missoula, Montana described how they pivoted a long-planned community visioning effort for the Mullan Area Master Plan to a fully virtual format.
+- Webinar #1, Charrettes go virtual: Missoula, Montana hosts an online charrette to advance a community vision (recorded): Charrette organizers, Dover, Kohl and Partners, and local planners from Missoula, Montana described how they pivoted a long-planned community visioning effort for the Mullan Area Master Plan to a fully virtual format.
 Webinar speakers covered how the virtual charrette was structured, how the city prepared, the outcomes, and the pros and cons of using this virtual format.

-- Webinar #3, Equitable Inclusion in Virtual Community Engagement: On June 16, we will moderate a discussion among top equity experts to understand the considerations that must be when conducting virtual community engagement.
+- Webinar #3, Equitable Inclusion in Virtual Community Engagement (recorded): A discussion among top equity experts to understand the considerations that must be addressed when conducting virtual community engagement.

 Online engagement might not be the best platform for every community to engage every citizen on every topic.
 But necessity is often the mother of invention and the need to stay home has exposed inequities and fostered innovations that have started many community leaders thinking about new and better ways to achieve wider and more meaningful representation in public decision-making.